-TRIPLE EFFECT is an observational documentary that explores identity, love and relationships of the carers who give up their dreams to care for those they love.
+TRIPLE EFFECT is an observational hybrid feature documentary that explores identity, love and relationships of the carers who give up their dreams to care for those they love.
 Their patients are their nearest and dearest who suffer from PTSD as a result of trauma incurred in their work in the triple zero services of Fire, Ambulance and Police, and the Australian Defence Force.
 Who cares for the Carers?
 Follow us through an exploration of 3 individuals who are now reawakening their dreams.
 Join them as they find ways forward to love, to care and still be free to find their identity and fulfil their own needs.

 A short summary of the issue the documentary is addressing